Frequently Asked Questions

 Allegations or inquiries of employee conduct which, even if true, would not constitute a violation of any of the above may be handled informally by a Department supervisor and shall not be considered a personnel complaint.
 Such inquiries generally include clarification regarding policy, procedures, or the response to specific incidents by the Department.

 Complaints involving allegations of sexual violence, sexual harassment, or discrimination on a protected basis will be referred to the Office of Equal Opportunity and Diversity (OEOD) for review and resolution.

 A complaint may be filed in-person, online, or by telephoning our department at (949) 824-5223.

 A complaint should be made as soon as possible after an incident.
-Complaints made after thirty (30) days from the date of the incident may not be accepted unless a valid reason exists.

 Yes, you will receive a letter advising you that the investigation has been completed and the result of the finding.